mdnmdn/asimeow/README.md

 Many thanks and kudos to the inspiring project [Asimov](https://github.com/stevegrunwell/asimov) by Steve Grunwell, which provided the original concept for this tool.
-Asimeow tries to extends the (great) original idea with configurable and more flexible rules and multi-threading tree traversal.
+Asimeow tries to extends the (great) original idea with configurable and more flexible rules, multi-threaded tree traversal and processing.

 ## Installation